Article

 What are the Eikon .Net APIs

 The Eikon .Net APIs are older APIs that were included with the Eikon desktop application providing access to real-time subscriptions, historical time-series and symbology conversion.
-Below, you will find quick links to some of the common details outlining the migration APIs and how to access the same features including some of the differences when using the new Data Library for .Net.
+Below, you will find quick links to some of the common details outlining the migration APIs and how to access the same features including some of the differences when using the new LSEG Data Library for .NET.

 Upgrading away from the Eikon .Net APIs